 - A credit card billing statement

-- Receipt of costs incurred for reconstruction of non-negotiable documents
+- Receipt of costs incurred for the reconstruction of non-negotiable documents

-- Printouts of the online transaction identifying the purchaser and seller, price paid, date of transaction, description of item purchased, and assurance that the transaction status is completed.
+- Printouts of the online transaction identifying the purchaser and seller, the price paid, date of transaction, description of the item purchased, and assurance that the transaction status is completed.